+'''

 public @ConversationScoped class UserAction {

 public @Admin void deleteUser(String userId) {

 // code

 }

 }

+'''

 If a security check fails when invoking a method annotated with a security binding type, an AuthorizationException is thrown.
-The Seam Catch module can be used to handle this exception gracefully, for example by redirecting them to an error page or displaying an error message.
+Solder can be used to handle this exception gracefully, for example by redirecting them to an error page or displaying an error message.
 Here's an example of an exception handler that creates a JSF error message: